 Marcus Aurelius

-We had male admin named Ken.
+We had a male admin named Ken.
 Cisco was a rapidly growing company then, with the stock doubling every year, and the culture was tolerant of a high level of direct conflict, what we would refer to as “a full and frank exchange of views.”
 Ken maintained a small but durable force field of calm in the midst of the frenzy.

 I made him a sign for his cubicle wall (clearly I didn’t have enough to do):